bomonike/bomonike.github.io/singularity.md

 ---
 layout: post
 date: "2025-01-07"
-lastchange: "v003 + ASI :singularity.md"
+lastchange: "v004 + grim :singularity.md"
 file: "singularity"
 title: "Singularity"
 excerpt: "What can you do to survive or even thrive when AGI (Artificial General Intelligence) ushers in the Age of Technical Singularity?"